jonathanteeter/week-4-game/README.md

 This was an exercise in program flow and control using these web technologies:  HTML, CSS, JavaScript, and jQuery.

 ## Challenges
-* This is a scoring game and an exercise in program flow and control.
+* This is a scoring game.
+Flow and control was key to success to layout before coding what must happen and in what order.
-* The application uses the useful JavaScript switch statement to perform different actions based on different conditions.
+* The application uses the JavaScript switch statement to perform different actions based on specific conditions.

 ## Link to [My Portfolio]
 (https://jonathanteeter.github.io/jtPortfolio/)